Transactions

 internal_transactions.caller_address

-is the staked TRX amount (in sun)internal_transactions.note
+is the staked TRX amount (in sun).internal_transactions.note

-is the instruction description in Hex format, and the instruction information in plain text can be obtained after converting it into a string.
+is the instruction description in the Hex format, and the instruction information in plain text can be obtained after converting it into a string.
 In this example, it isfreezeBalanceV2ForEnergy

-, which means that the contract stakes TRX to obtain energy.
-If the contract stakes TRX to obtain bandwidth, the value of this field isfreezeBalanceV2ForBandwidth
+, which means that the contract stakes TRX to obtain Energy.
+If the contract stakes TRX to obtain Bandwidth, the value of this field isfreezeBalanceV2ForBandwidth

 5. Smart contract unstakes TRX

-Here is an example, the transaction is an external address calling the "TU8Mb...." contract, "TU8Mb...." contract performs the unstaking operation to unstake the 100TRX staked to obtain bandwidth:
+In this example, the transaction is an external address calling the "TU8Mb...." contract, and the "TU8Mb...." contract performs the unstaking operation to unstake the 100 TRX staked to obtain Bandwidth:

 {